Shifting Financial Marketing into Gear

 Plus, social media helps to reach the next generation of clients, who are much more active than previous generations.
 By actively participating in social channels, financial firms and banks are more successful at reaching these potential customers and anticipating their needs.

 Also, if a business or customer could benefit from your services, you can reach out and make that connection.
-Social media levels the playing field and introduces you to new customers you might have never reached.
+Social media strategy levels the playing field and introduces you to new customers you might have never reached.

 You can also alert customers of other services you provide.
 Financial service Klarna frequently responds to customers and solves their problems by steering them to solutions through their service.

 Meltwater Social took a chance to jump on a potential conversion when it read Tweets about its competitors.

 Marketing isn’t the only department that should be active in your company’s B2B social media strategy.
 Not only will including other departments increase teamwork across your company, but your online presence will thrive with different perspectives and aspects of your work.

 - Sales: The sales staff can talk about products, network with leads, or share insights about the industry.

 - Support: Customers go to social media when they need service.
 Have a member of your customer service team there to help your customers.

 - Executives: People like to hear from the management of companies.
 Share a message from the CEO or have a C-level executive shed expertise on an industry topic.

 Establish Your Brand With a Social Media Strategy